c2d7fa/thinktool/README.md

 - `DIAFORM_API_HOST` &mdash; API server host, including the protocol, e.g.
   `https://api.thinktool.io`.

-Then build the client code and other static resources with:
+Then build the web client, the desktop client and other static resources with:

     $ ./tools/build-client.sh
+    $ ./tools/build-desktop.sh
     $ ./tools/build-static.sh

 Then, set `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_KEY` and run